Helpful?

 Communicate Clearly and Effectively

-Before starting to craft an expert report, the expert is wise to carefully review the purpose and needs which the report is to serve by discussing such with the lawyer or paralegal who are seeking the report.
-Depending on the nature of the court case, the report may require broad details or may require a narrow focus.
-In some circumstances, a brief report is adequate; and in other circumstances a more lengthy report is necessary.
+Before the work of preparing a report begins, the expert should obtain a clear and concise understanding of the scope of detail required within the report by communicating directly with the lawyer or paralegal who is seeking the report from the expert; whereas, depending on the nature of the litigation, the required statements within the report may vary between just a general summary expert viewpoint or a highly detailed expert opinion.
 Failing to conduct this review may result in the expert wasting the effort of preparing an excessively detailed report or useless preparing an insufficient report; and whereas both possibilities may result in a waste of time, such is also a waste of money.

 A proper expert report includes, and properly references, the evidence documents that support the expert opinions and conclusions.
 The evidence documents can, and should, include pictures, study data, testing results, among other details, all provided as attached appendices or schedules.
 A bibliography referencing any authoritative documents or studies that are used to support opinions and conclusions should also be included.